GoogleCloudPlatform/community/tutorials/cloud-run-multiregional-deployments/index.md

     The deployment may take up to 15 minutes.

+    **Troubleshooting:**

+    > Should you recieve an _ERROR_ similar to `Error creating {RESOURCE NAME}: googleapi: Error 403: Compute Engine API has not been used in project {YOUR PROJECT ID} before or it is disabled`.
+Simply wait 1-3 minutes and then attempt to re-run the `terraform apply` step again before continuing with the next steps.

 1. Confirm that the deployment has been executed successfully.

     You should see the IP address of your load balancer printed in the console as in this example: